-Section 2 describes the experiments in this paper.
-Section 23 provides an overview of the NorESM1-Happi and its SO version NorESM1-HappiSO, along with a summary of emphasizing the changes differences between NorESM1-Happi and its predecessor since-NorESM1-M. Section 4 provides a description of the slab ocean version NorESM1 HappiSO.
-The 1.5 K and 2.0 K warming scenarios are described in Sect.
+Section 2 provides an overview of the NorESM1-Happi and its SO version NorESM1-HappiSO, along with a summary of the differences between NorESM1-Happi and its predecessor NorESM1-M. The 1.5 K and 2.0 K warming scenarios are described in Sect.
 3. Results are presented in Sect.
-45-78.
-A summary and discussion isare given at the end in Sect.
-89. A Supplement to the paper contains an extensive validation of NorESM1-Happi in line with the CMIP5 protocol.
+4-7.
+A summary and discussion is given at the end in Sect.
+8. A Supplement to the paper contains an extensive validation of NorESM1-Happi in line with the CMIP5 protocol.